• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-Avinguda Diagonal is one of the main arteries that Ildefons Cerdà designed for the new expansion or Eixample.
-Along its almost 11 kilometres it runs across the entire city from the south-west to the north-east and crosses other major streets like Passeig de Gràcia, Passeig de Sant Joan and Gran Via de les Corts Catalanes.
+Avinguda Diagonal is one of the main arteries that Ildefons Cerdà envisioned for the new Eixample of Barcelona.
+Over its nearly 11 kilometers, it crosses the city from southwest to northeast and intersects other major roads such as Passeig de Gràcia, Passeig Sant Joan, and Gran Via de les Corts Catalanes.

-When it started to be built in 1884, Avinguda Diagonal only connected Carrer de Pau Claris to Passeig de Gràcia.
-Its long development process has reflected Barcelona’s transformations and borne witness to the city’s evolution.
+When construction began in 1884, Avinguda Diagonal only connected Pau Claris Street with Passeig de Gràcia.
+Its lengthy urbanization process has mirrored Barcelona’s transformations and, at the same time, has witnessed the city’s evolution.

-In its first decades of existence, renowned architects like Puig i Cadafalch designed some of their major works on it, including Casa de les Punxes, Can Serra, which is at the intersection with Rambla de Catalunya, and Palau del Baró de Quadras, which changed its main entrance from Carrer del Rosselló to Avinguda Diagonal when it started to become an important thoroughfare of the new Barcelona.
-Casa Pérez Samanillo and Casa Sayrach also date back to this period.
+During its early decades, renowned architects such as Puig i Cadafalch designed works like the Casa de les Punxes, Can Serra at the junction with Rambla Catalunya, or the Palau Baró de Quadras, which changed its main entrance from Rosselló Street to Avinguda Diagonal, which was beginning to emerge as a key axis of the new Barcelona.
+From this early period also come the Casa Pérez-Samanillo and Casa Sayrach.

-At the other end, its growth was driven by the Olympic Games, which made Plaça de les Glòries Catalanes into a new central area of the city.
-With the approval of the 22@ Plan to transform the Poblenou district and subsequently the creation of the Parc del Fòrum, Avinguda Diagonal was extended almost as far as the sea.
+At the other end of the avenue, major growth occurred thanks to the Olympic boost, which turned Plaça de les Glòries into a new central area of the city.
+With the approval of the 22@ Plan to transform the Poblenou neighborhood and later the creation of the Parc del Fòrum, Diagonal was extended almost to the sea.

-You can get to Avinguda Diagonal with both the Blue Route of Barcelona Bus Turístic and the Red Route, hopping off at the Diagonal – Francesc Macià stop or the Passeig de Gràcia – La Pedrera stop.
+You can stroll along Diagonal using either the Blue Route or the Red Route of the Barcelona Bus Turístic, getting off at the Diagonal - Francesc Macià stop or the Passeig de Gràcia – La Pedrera stop.

-• Did you know?
-Avinguda Diagonal is the only street in Barcelona that is numbered from north to south.
+• Diagonal is the only street in Barcelona numbered from north to south.